maartenzam/optil-extern/README.md

 The 3 sheets are:

-- `projecten`: contains the data of the projects that are shown on the public facing map.
+- `oud_en_nieuw_extern_projecten`: contains the data of the projects that are shown on the public facing map.
 The `Coords` column of this sheet contains a formula to geocode the columns `Adres` and `Gemeente`, which are split into the `Latitude` and `Longitude`columns.
-- `igsdata`: contains the detailed data for all the IGS's ('Intergemeentelijke Samenwerkingsverbanden').
+- `nieuw_extern_igsdata`: contains the detailed data for all the IGS's ('Intergemeentelijke Samenwerkingsverbanden').
 This data is used in the popups for the municipalities in the public facing map.
-- `gemeentedata`: contains the data about which intermunicipal cooperation a municipality is part of.
-This data is used in the internal map.
+- `nieuw_extern_en_intern_gemeentedata`: contains the data about which intermunicipal cooperation, province and reference region a municipality is part of.

 These sheets are fetched each time the map application is loaded.